-Remove the nuts (16) securing the pump casing to the seal plate (48).
-Install a standard 5/8-11 UNC lifting eye in the tapped hole in the top of the pump casing.
+Remove the nuts (16) securing the pump casing to the intermediate (21).
+Install a standard 5/8-11 UNC-2B lifting eye in the tapped hole in the top of the pump casing.
 Be sure to screw the eye into the casing until fully engaged.
 Use a hoist and sling of suitable capacity to separate the casing from the seal plate and intermediate.

 Do not attempt to lift the complete pump unit using the lifting eye.
 It is designed to facilitate removal or installation of individual components only.
 Additional weight may result in damage to the pump or failure of the eye bolt.
-Remove the casing gaskets (49) and any leveling shims used under the casing mounting feet.
-Tie and tag the gaskets and shims for ease of reassembly.
+Remove the pump casing gaskets (49).